Modulare Education and Training in the EU

 Module F 07 contains examples of methods for which the laboratory animals do not need to be anaesthetized.
 After an introduction on the handling of the animals, the content encompasses both the methods of administration and sampling such as blood and tissue (biopsies).
 Here, too, the focus is not only on general content, but also on species-specific particulars.
 This following module presents only blood sampling methods that are routinely conducted without anaesthesia.
 Blood sampling methods for which anaesthesia is required can be found in in Module A 02.

 Module F 09 covers the content from Module C 02 in more depth.
-The module addresses primarily people who plan and design projects.
 It includes two detailed articles on the ethics of animal experiments and the various subject areas of the 3Rs.

 This module includes all the information from Module T20 plus extensive facts to be borne in mind in surgical procedures with regard to anaesthesia, analgesia and pharmacology.